 ECSC also hosts meetings as needed to deal with special circumstances that arise from time to time.
-In 2022, there were four such events.
-The Association's EForward working group, a taskforce created to help cooperatives prepare for electrification of the economy, met three times in 2022.
-We do not have a record of who consumed food and who did not, but the average perperson cost for lunch at the April 8 meeting was \$21.90.
-Charlie Allen of Black River, Paul Basha of York, Rob Hochstetler of Central, and Bobby Smith of New Horizon had an opportunity to receive this benefit.
-The average per-person cost for lunch at the May 31 meeting was \$44.50.
-Charlie Allen of Black River and Bobby Smith of New Horizon had an opportunity to receive this benefit.
-The average per-person cost for lunch at the November 17 meeting was \$51.38.
+In 2023, there were five such events.
+The Association's E^2 Forward working group, a taskforce created to help cooperatives prepare for electrification of the economy, met two times in 2023.
+We do not have a record of who consumed food and who did not, but the average perperson cost for lunch at the March 30 meeting was \$50.51.
+Charlie Allen of Black River had an opportunity to receive this benefit.
+The average perperson cost for lunch at the June 29 meeting was \$56.06.
 Charlie Allen of Black River and Bobby Smith of New Horizon had an opportunity to receive this benefit.

 ECSC also hosted an on-site Retirement Planning Seminar.
-We do not have a record of who consumed food and who did not, but the average per-person cost for lunch was \$52.61.
-Only David Felkel of Edisto had an opportunity to receive this benefit.
+We do not have a record of who consumed food and who did not, but the average per-person cost for lunch and refreshments was \$26.38.
+Only Brian Broughton of Lynches River had an opportunity to receive this benefit.